 It was late August.
 She lay down in bed for a long while in the morning with Henry, feeling the start of the day already heavy with heat and humidity.
 The cicadas were singing their summer song in a woosh through the trees.
 It was a perfect day for the cicadas; still and warm, and laden with the quiet tick of timelessness.
 Hers and Henry’s bodies tingled with the reverberations of the night before as they listened to life through the open windows.
 “I love the sound of the cicadas,” she said.
 “I wait for it every summer.”
 Henry smiled back.
 “Me too,” he said, ”Year after year.”
 He crawled closer to where she lay, kissed her softly and said, ”I love you.
 For whatever it’s worth.
 For however long it lasts.”
-She looked up at him tenderly and nudged his warm skin with her arm.
+She looked up at him tenderly and ran her fingers gently over his warm skin.
 It was early, but it was hot enough that if they lay too close, they would stick together.

 A year ago she sat at a table out on the lawn with a man named Jack that she’d been dating for several months.
 They talked about Hindu “pain religions,” elephants, monkeys and the Temple of the Rats.
 She had experienced her own religion of pain back then but didn’t realize it; chanting Om to the numbing sensation of shallow, pretend love; the kind of love you force upon Ken and Barbie when you’re a kid.
 That simulated, dress-up love that feels real and fun at the time, but then one day just disappears when you grow up and stop playing with toys.
 She had had a conversation one night with him.
 She asked him to tell her the truth.
 “I only want to know the truth,” she said.
 But he looked at her like she had asked him the mystery of life.
-The truth, it turned out, was something as illusive, if not more so, as the love they were trying to create with their plastic, doll parts.
+The truth, it turned out, was illusive.
+He couldn’t answer, and she immediately realized the love they were trying to create was with their plastic doll parts.

 A year before that she was following George around his front yard, watching him water and mulch the trees they had planted the previous year.
 She felt connected to the seasons then.
 She knew when the blueberries would ripen on the vine.
 She knew when to expect the abundance of the harvest in the fall.
 And she knew that when the frost of winter came nothing would grow and George wouldn’t be able to water or plant anything until spring.
 She knew that they’d lie stale and frozen too, until something came along and thawed their cold, tired selves.
 Something extraneous and fleeting, that neither of them could grasp on their own.
 When the tall grass was cut, they tried to make love under the shade of the big maple, but it didn’t work.
 It never did.
 She would kiss him and he’d push her away.
 And his response was always the same: “The love between us is so much deeper than that, baby.”
 And so she wrapped her arms around herself in frustration and believed him.